 Make it real – think of an example of a time that you genuinely had a shortcoming, for example you may have needed coaching for a public speaking event, or you found difficulty in the past using spreadsheets.
 Whatever the failing, identify it and show what steps you took to remedy it, for example you enrolled in a training course to improve confidence with speaking to large crowds or undertook online courses on how to get the best from excel.

-– what makes you unique? – i.e. why you and not any of the other candidates?
+– What makes you unique?
+Why should they hire you and not any of the other candidates?

 Think about what the company has detailed within the job description and what skills and knowledge you have that will help you undertake the role successfully.

-And finally, make your case on why you and not any of the others?
+And finally, make your case on why you and not any of the other interviewees.
 What do you have that no one else has, or that you can do better?

 Teamwork skills include listening, discussing, questioning, persuading, respecting, helping, sharing, participating, and ability to utilise all communication channels.
 Offer one or two short 1-2 minute examples.
 The ability to provide practical examples from your current or previous job is an added benefit.

-ANSWER: If you’ve only got three words, you need to make sure the ones you choose will leave a big impression on the interviewer.
-The following words are always seen as desirable; Dependable, Punctual, Honest, Driven, Reliable, Organised, Positive, Achiever, Ambitious, Energetic, Dedicated, Friendly, Motivated, Flexible, Responsible.
+Answer: If you have only got three words, you need to make sure the ones you choose will leave a big impression on the interviewer.
+The following words are always seen as desirable: dependable, punctual, honest, driven, reliable, organised, positive, achiever, ambitious, energetic, dedicated, friendly, motivated, flexible, and responsible.

-In such a situation you can use positive words that bring about your most positive characteristics.
+In this situation you can use positive words that bring about your most positive characteristics.
 The answer should also be ground in solid logic and should reference professional achievements.